austin-lew/StewatPlatformEmbedded/README.md

 # Embedded pipeline
 Make sure you have the PlatformIO extension installed in VSCode.

 The main code is [main.cpp](src/main.cpp).
-This is where the RTOS with motor controller PIDs and RPi 5 commuincation threads live.
+This is where the RTOS with motor controller PIDs and RPi 5 communication threads live.

 Libraries can be included in the [lib](lib) folder or using the PlatformIO Library Manager.
 [Readme](lib/README) for more info.